** For information on getting started with the Dribl app please look here. **

 • Assist the referee as requested at any time

-• Ensure alcohol is not consumed in the vicinity of playing fields until AFTER the completion of the LAST match of the day.
+• Ensure alcohol is not consumed in the vicinity of playing fields until after the completion of the last match of the day, and then only in the permitted zones

 NOTE:

-There are times when the unfortunate occurs and there is a fight which becomes physical – if you can assist in helping stop the fight, great, but at no stage should any BDFC official get themselves in harm’s way by getting in the middle of a physical fight.
+There are times when an unfortunate incident may occur, such as a fight which becomes physical.
+If you can safely assist in helping stop an altercation, do so, but at no stage should any BDFC official get themselves in harm’s way by getting in the middle of a physical fight.

-It is however, very important that the BDFC volunteer / official takes a detailed summary of the incident including recording player numbers and the sequence of events.
+It is however, very important that the BDFC volunteer/official takes a detailed summary of the incident including recording player numbers and the sequence of events.
 THIS IS EXTREMELY IMPORTANT as the association will require the club to make a written statement in due course.
-The report needs to be recorded in the match day folder situated at the canteen.
-BDFC staff will be able to provide assistance if required.
-The club’s General Manager must also be notified immediately on 0432 813 499
+The report needs to be recorded in the match day folder situated at the canteen, or emailed to the club at competitions@balmainfootball.com.au.
+BDFC staff at home fields will be able to provide assistance if required.
+The club’s General Manager must also be notified immediately on 0432 813 499 or by email at gm@balmainfootball.com.au.

 Frequently asked Questions:

-What happens if you are the last game of the day?
+What happens if you are the last game of the day (except for Senior MENS on Saturdays)?

-You will need to provide a volunteer for your own game.
+1. You will need to provide a Ground Official (GO) for your own game, OR

-If you are playing a home game at an away ground, or you are playing any game at a neutral ground (i.e. the ground is not the home ground for either team), then you are required to provide one GO volunteer for your game.
-This also applies to mid-week (evening/night) games at away or neutral fields.
+You are required to provide one GO volunteer for your own game.
+This also applies to mid-week (evening/night) games at home, away, or neutral fields.

 What happens if you are playing an AWAY game at a BDFC ground?